FoxLisk/alttp-notes/glitches/ancillae/ancilla_spawning.md

 # Manipulating the Search Index

 You'll note that the first check done when trying to fill a slot for an ancilla that wants to spawn is to check if the search index is zero.
-This means that if we can set it to a nonzero number, we can control what slot ancillae spawn in, or restrict their search space to prevent them from spawning.
+This means that if we can set it to a nonzero number, we can control what slot ancillae spawn in during replacement (or restrict their search space to prevent them from spawning).

 There are two main ways to manipulate the search index: setting it outright, and causing ancilla replacements on purpose to adjust it.